icosa-foundation/open-brush-docs/how-to-get-open-brush.md

 ## Mac

-There is no VR headset currently supported on the Mac but Open Brush does have some limited support for working as a [normal desktop app](user-guide/monoscopic-mode.md).
+There is no VR headset currently supported on the Mac, but Open Brush can run as a [view-only desktop app](user-guide/view-only-mode.md) or use the specialist [Monoscopic painting interface](user-guide/monoscopic-mode.md).